gitter-badger/admin-docs/docs/source/introduction.rst

 Web browser
 ```````````
 Effektif runs as a web application.
 The user interface can be accessed using a modern web browser.
-More details about the supported browsers can be found in the system requirements section.
+More details about the supported browsers can be found in the section :ref:`supported-browsers`\ .

 Naming conventions
 ------------------